So You Don’t Want to Teach Anymore: A Guide to Jobs for Former Teachers

 - Education Nonprofit Employee:Nationwide, educational nonprofit organizations have become increasingly important players in the U.S. public education system.
 There is a wide range of jobs in the field, from direct student support to fundraising and lobbying.
 While nonprofits hire people for all sorts of positions, social and community service managers—those who oversee programming—made a median of $65,320 per year as of 2018, and the field is experiencing growth of over double the national average at 13%.

 Jobs Outside of Education for Former Teachers

 While corporate and nonprofit organizations can operate quite differently from the education system, teachers tend to have a wide range of skills that can be applied in a variety of settings.
-Teachers looking to make a total career change may require additional training, from taking individual online courses through programs like LinkedIn Learning (which is free through many public libraries or with a LinkedIn premium membership) and Coursera, to earning additional degrees.
+Teachers looking to make a total career change may require additional training, from taking individual online courses through programs like LinkedIn Learning (which is free with a LinkedIn premium membership) and Coursera, to earning additional degrees.
 While exploring career options, take note of degrees or skills typically expected and research your options.